(813) 289-1200 Give

 Tissue Processing

-For ocular tissue, all recovered corneas intended for transplant come to our headquarters in Ybor City for processing by our Transplant Laboratory Operations team.
-They are responsible for the physical evaluation and preparation of corneal tissue for our surgeon partners.
-Our Laboratory Technicians use a variety of sophisticated equipment to deliver a comprehensive assessment of the tissue.
-Additionally, they must follow very strict procedures to maintain the hygienic integrity of the corneas.
-All other tissue types intended for transplant are delivered to our partner tissue bank for processing and evaluation.
+Our highly skilled Transplant Laboratory Operations team is responsible for the physical evaluation and preparation of corneal tissue for our surgeon partners – using sophisticated equipment to prepare tissue according to the surgeon’s specifications and exact needs of the recipient.
+Our advanced corneal processing techniques have been developed by our research and development teams – reducing cell damage by 10x for DMEK and 4x for DSAEK.
+We also follow very strict procedures to maintain the hygienic integrity of the corneas.
+All other tissue types are delivered to our partner tissue bank for processing and evaluation.

 Step 6